 I was nominated for the Mystery Blogger Award by Brittany @ Perfectly Tolerable.
 Thank you for the nomination, Brittany.
 The Mystery Blogger Award was started by Okoto Enigma as a way to discover new blogs.
 I cannot explain it as well as she does, so I will quote her: “Mystery Blogger Award” is an award for amazing… Continue reading The Mystery Blogger Award

-Welcome back to another 6 Degrees of Separation, hosted by hosted by Kate @ Booksaremyfavoriteandbest, where we connect the book Kate gives us to six other books.
-You can follow the activity on Twitter with the hashtag #6Degrees.
-Wild Swans: Three Daughters of China, by Jung Chang, starts the chain this month.
-It is about three… Continue reading Six Degrees of Separation from Wild Swans to Paradise Lost
+It’s Saturday, so it’s time for another Six Degrees of Separation.
+This took a pretty wondrous turn.
+In case you don’t know, 6 Degrees of Separation, hosted by hosted by Kate @ Booksaremyfavoriteandbest, is where we connect the book Kate gives us to six other books.
+You can follow the activity on Twitter with the hashtag #6Degrees.… Continue reading Six Degrees of Separation from Less Than Zero to Prince of Shadows

 I’m posting another set of mini-reviews.
 This time I am using the theme of American Realism, which was the class that I read Rebecca Harding Davis’ Life in the Iron Mills and Mark Twain’s Pudd’nhead Wilson in.
 There were other stories, novels, essays and nonfiction books we read in the class, but I am using these two books… Continue reading Mini Reviews: American Realism Edition

 Happy Halloween, Samhain, and any other holiday happening over the next few days, everyone!
 It’s the end of the month, so it’s time to wrap up what happened and what I found online.